pingcap/docs/information-schema/information-schema-deadlocks.md

 * `RETRYABLE`: Whether the deadlock error can be retried.
 Currently, TiDB does not support collecting the information of the retryable deadlock error, so the value of this field is always `0`.
 For the description of retryable deadlock errors, see the [Retryable deadlock errors](#retryable-deadlock-errors) section.
 * `TRY_LOCK_TRX_ID`: The ID of the transaction that tries to acquire lock.
 This ID is also the `start_ts` of the transaction.
 * `CURRENT_SQL_DIGEST`: The digest of the SQL statement currently being executed in the lock-acquiring transaction.
 * `KEY`: The blocked key that the transaction tries to lock.
-This value of this field is displayed in the form of hexadecimal string.
+The value of this field is displayed in the form of hexadecimal string.
 * `TRX_HOLDING_LOCK`: The ID of the transaction that currently holds the lock on the key and causes blocking.
 This ID is also the `start_ts` of the transaction.

 To adjust the maximum number of deadlock events that can be recorded in the `DEADLOCKS` table, adjust the [`pessimistic-txn.deadlock-history-capacity`](/tidb-configuration-file.md#deadlock-history-capacity) configuration in the TiDB configuration file.
 By default, the information of the recent 10 deadlock events is recorded in the table.